niconoclaste/alpinejs-web-components/README.md

 <!-- via <script> tag -->
 <script>

-  AlpineWebComponent('button-webcomponent', '/webcomponents/Button.html');
+  AlpineWebComponent('alpine-button', '/webcomponents/Button.html');

 </script>

 <!-- via esm -->
 <script type="module">

-  AlpineWebComponent('button-webcomponent', '/webcomponents/Button.html');
+  AlpineWebComponent('alpine-button', '/webcomponents/Button.html');

 </script>
 ```
 After the import of this package, call the `AlpineWebComponent()` function with 2 required arguments :
-- `the name of your component`.<br>This will define the HTML tag name for you component.<br>
+1. `the name of your component`.<br>
+This will define the HTML tag name for you web-component.<br>
-According to the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#name" target="_blank">specs</a> : <cite>Web components name must start with a lowercase letter and contain a hyphen.</cite>
+According to the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#name" target="_blank">web-components specs</a> : <cite>Web components name must start with a lowercase letter and contain a hyphen.</cite>

-- `the path of your component`.<br>This is the path to your component's HTML file.
+2. `the path of your component`.<br>This is the path to your web-component's HTML file.<br>
 You can generate different components with different names from the same HTML.<br>Your component name and your component HTML file name does not need to be the same.

-The rest of this docs will be written using ESM.
+>NOTE : The rest of these docs will be written using ESM.

 <a name="consume"></a>